-rndc (8), rndc-confgen (8), mmencode (1), BIND 9 Administrator Reference Manual.
+rndc(8), rndc-confgen(8), mmencode(1), BIND 9 Administrator Reference Manual.

-15.32 rndc - name server control utility
+12.36 rndc - name server control utility

-rndc [-b source-address] [-c config-file] [-k key-file] [-s server] [-p port] [-q] [-r] [-V] [-y server_key] [[-4] | [-6]] {command} rndc controls the operation of a name server.
+rndc [-b source-address] [-c config-file] [-k key-file] [-s server] [-p port] [-q] [-r] [-V] [-y key_id] [[-4] | [-6]] {command} rndc controls the operation of a name server; it supersedes the ndc utility.
 If rndc is invoked with no command line options or arguments, it prints a short summary of the supported commands and the available options and their arguments.

 rndc communicates with the name server over a TCP connection, sending commands authenticated with digital signatures.
 In the current versions of rndc and named, the only supported authentication algorithms are HMAC-MD5 (for compatibility), HMAC-SHA1, HMAC-SHA224, HMAC-SHA256 (default), HMAC-SHA384, and HMAC-SHA512.
 They use a shared secret on each end of the connection, which provides TSIG-style authentication for the command request and the name server's response.
-All commands sent over the channel must be signed by a server_key known to the server.
+All commands sent over the channel must be signed by a key_id known to the server.